RLOpenCatalyst/catdocs/Catalyst/source/cloud.rst

-Analytics
+Cloud
 =========

-Analytics is the cost, usage and capacity of cloud.
-Analytics unlocks more insightful questions and produces more accurate outcomes by mapping relationships among high volumes of connected data
+Cloud is the cost, usage and capacity of cloud.
+It unlocks more insightful questions and produces more accurate outcomes by mapping relationships among high volumes of connected data

 **Prerequisites:** A cloud account should be added in RLCatalyst settings.